Skip to main content

 Bosna (Würstel)

-Salzburg fast food specialty - grilled bratwurst in white roll with onions, curry powder, and mustard.
-Created in Salzburg in 1950s.
-Simple, flavorful, essential Austrian street food.
-Best eaten at Salzburg stands.
+A Salzburg fast food: grilled bratwurst in a white roll with onions, curry powder, and mustard.
+It dates to 1950s Salzburg and remains a staple of Austrian street food, best eaten standing at a Salzburg stand.

 Allergens: